apache/drill/_docs/sql-reference/sql-commands/053-describe.md

 ---
 title: "DESCRIBE"
-date:
+date: 2016-08-04 00:23:09 UTC
 parent: "SQL Commands"
 ---
-The DESCRIBE command returns information about columns in a table or view.
+The DESCRIBE command returns information about columns in a table, view, or schema.

 ## Syntax

 The DESCRIBE command supports the following syntax:

     DESCRIBE [workspace.]table_name|view_name
+    DESCRIBE SCHEMA|DATABASE <name>[.workspace]

+##Parameters
+*workspace*
+The location, within a schema, where a table or view exists.

+*view_name*
+The unique name of a view.

+*table_name*
+The unique name of a table.

+*schema/database*
+A configured storage plugin instance with or without a configured workspace.

 ## Usage Notes

-You can issue the DESCRIBE command against views created in a workspace and tables created in Hive and HBase.
-You can issue the DESCRIBE command on a table or view from any schema.
-For example, if you are working in the `dfs.myworkspace` schema, you can issue the DESCRIBE command on a view or table in another schema.
-Currently, DESCRIBE does not support tables created in a file system.

 Drill only supports SQL data types.
 Verify that all data types in an external data source, such as Hive or HBase, map to supported data types in Drill.
-See Drill Data Type Mapping for more information.
+See [Data Types]({{site.baseurl}}/docs/data-types/) for more information.

+###DESCRIBE
+- You can issue the DESCRIBE command against views created in a workspace, tables created in Hive and HBase, or schemas.
+- You can issue the DESCRIBE command on a table or view from any schema.
+For example, if you are working in the dfs.myworkspace schema, you can issue the DESCRIBE command on a view or table in another schema, such hive or dfs.devworkspace.
+- Currently, DESCRIBE does not support tables created in a file system.

+###DESCRIBE SCHEMA
+- You can issue the DESCRIBE SCHEMA command on any schema.
+However, you can only include workspaces for file schemas, such as `dfs.myworkspace`.
+- When you issue the DESCRIBE SCHEMA command on a particular schema, Drill returns all of the schema properties.
+The schema properties correlate with the configuration information in the Storage tab of the Drill Web Console for that schema.
+- When you issue DESCRIBE SCHEMA against a schema and workspace, such as `dfs.myworkspace`, Drill returns the workspace properties in addition to all of the schema properties.
+- When you issue DESCRIBE SCHEMA against the `dfs` schema, Drill also returns the properties of the “default” workspace.
+Issuing DESCRIBE SCHEMA against `dfs` or `` dfs.`default` `` returns the same results.

-## Example
+## Examples

+###DESCRIBE

 The following example demonstrates the steps that you can follow when you want to use the DESCRIBE command to see column information for a view and for Hive